DIY pallet shelves

 7. Slip the shelving boards under the frame, then standing them on their sides, measure and adjust their positioning.

 This is the time to determine what will ultimately go on each shelf.
-Laying down your drills, tools, spray paint, etc will help guide the size desired.
+Laying down your drills, tools, spray paint, and other merchandise will help guide your shelf and beam levels.